 4. Clean one thing

 I might not have the energy to do a big cleaning list, but I can leave every space a little better than the way I found it.
-Try picking a couple quick ideas from this list of five minute tasks.
-You might be surprised at how doing one little thing will lead you to doing one more thing, and every small accomplishments will give you an energy surge to keep you rolling through the day.
+You might be surprised at how doing one little thing will lead you to doing one more thing, and every small accomplishment will give you an energy surge to keep you rolling through the day.

 Breathing the air outside my own home does something good for my mood and energy levels.
 Even simple things like going to the grocery store or taking a walk can change how you feel for the rest of the day.
 And while you’re out, make it a point to smile at the people you come across.
 It works wonders!